William Penn: Early life

-Penn was born in 1644 at Tower Hill, London, the son of English naval officer Sir William Penn, and Dutchwoman Margaret Jasper, who was widow of a Dutch sea captain and the daughter of a rich merchant from Rotterdam.
+Penn was born on 24 October 1644 at Tower Hill, London, the son of English naval officer Sir William Penn, and Dutchwoman Margaret Jasper, who was widow of a Dutch sea captain and the daughter of a rich merchant from Rotterdam.
 Through the Pletjes-Jasper family, Penn is also said to have been a cousin of the Op den Graeff family, who were important Mennonites in Krefeld and Quakers in Pennsylvania.
 Admiral Penn served in the Commonwealth Navy during the Wars of the Three Kingdoms and was rewarded by Oliver Cromwell with estates in Ireland.
 The lands given to Penn had been confiscated from Irish Confederates who had participated in the Irish Rebellion of 1641.
 Admiral Penn took part in the restoration of King Charles II and was eventually knighted and served in the Royal Navy.
 At the time of his son's birth, then-Captain Penn was twenty-three and an ambitious naval officer in charge of blockading ports held by Confederate forces.

 Penn grew up during the rule of Oliver Cromwell, who succeeded in leading a Puritan rebellion against King Charles I; the king was beheaded when Penn was four years old.
 Penn's father was often at sea.
 Young William caught smallpox, and lost his hair from the disease; he wore wigs for much of his life.
 Penn's smallpox also prompted his parents to move from the suburbs to an estate in Essex.
 The country life made a lasting impression on young Penn, and kindled in him a love of horticulture.
 Their neighbour was the diarist Samuel Pepys, who was friendly at first but later secretly hostile to the Admiral, perhaps embittered in part by his failed seductions of both Penn's mother and his sister Peggy.

 After a failed mission to the Caribbean, Admiral Penn and his family were exiled to his lands in Ireland when Penn was about 15 years old.
 During this time, Penn met Thomas Loe, a Quaker missionary who was maligned by both Catholics and Protestants.
 Loe was admitted to the Penn household, and during his discourses on the Inward Light, young Penn recalled later that "the Lord visited me and gave me divine Impressions of Himself."

 A year later, Cromwell was dead, the Royalists were resurging, and the Penn family returned to England.
 The middle class aligned itself with the Royalists and Admiral Penn was sent on a secret mission to bring back exiled Prince Charles.
 For his role in restoring the monarchy, Admiral Penn was knighted and gained a powerful position as Lord Commissioner of the Admiralty.